 During our original visit, we tried their lowest production wine (only 42 cases), the 2006 Rosé of Zinfandel.
 Rosé wines never used to be that common in Napa but starting around 2011 we noticed a significant uptick in the number of premium rosé’s produced in the valley.
 This is a style of wine that has a diverse varietal profile; we have tasted Rosé’s of Pinot Noir, Syrah, Merlot, Grenache, Sangiovese and even a finished Cabernet Sauvignon / Chardonnay “rosé”.
 However, this is the first 100% varietal Zinfandel rosé that we’ve tried out of over 1,100 Napa Valley based wineries or producers visited with to date.

-The clone for the grapes that produce this wine was given to Michael by the famed winemaker and soils expert, Andre Tchelistcheff.
-This wine is created by the French Saignee method in which the juice is bled off.
-For a Rose it has surprising body and structure, again that is what Michael is looking for when pairing wine with food.
-Nice wild strawberry and various tropical aromas lead to red fruit flavors on the palate with just a hint of the spice that one often finds in a non-rosé wine of Zinfandel.
+The clone for the grapes that produce this wine was given to Michael by famed winemaker and soils expert, Andre Tchelistcheff.
+This wine is created by the French Saignee method in which the juice is bled off during the wine making process.
+For a rosé it has surprising body and structure, again that is what Michael is looking for when pairing wine with food.
+It offers aromas of wild strawberry and various tropical fruits, leading to red fruit flavors on the palate with just a hint of the spice that one often finds in a non-rosé wine of Zinfandel.